labatsevich/rsschool-cv/cv.md

 ## Experience

 Have experience in web development.
-Until recently, he took part in supporting and finalizing the [electronic catalog](https://viko-t.by) of the company engaged in the sale of electronics.
+Until recently, I’ve been involved in supporting and refining the [electronic catalog](https://viko-t.by) of the company engaged in the sale of electronics.
 He also made small websites and landing pages.
 For example: